Boavizta/cloud-scanner/README.md

 At the moment:

-- Returns _empty_ impacts (i.e. zero values) for EC2 the instance _types_ that are not listed in Boavizta database.
+- Cloud scanner returns _empty_ impacts (i.e. zero values) for EC2 the instance _types_ that are not listed in Boavizta database.
-- `--aws-region` flag only supports eu-based aws region (eu-east-1,eu-central-1,eu-north-1,eu-south-1,eu-west-1,eu-west-2,eu-west-3).
+- `--aws-region` flag only supports eu-based aws regions (eu-east-1,eu-central-1,eu-north-1,eu-south-1,eu-west-1,eu-west-2,eu-west-3).
 - Returns _default_ impacts of AWS instances.
 It does not yet analyses instance usage (cpu workload) to calculate the impacts, but rather returns the _default_ impact data provided by Boavizta API for each instance type for a given use duration. (i.e. using instance CPU load through the `measured` command line flag has no effect).
 - Filtering instances by tag is not yet supported.